stas-sultanov/azure-monitor-telemetry-draft/readme.md

 ## Why This Library?

-Any qualified engineer will naturally ask: why use this library if Microsoft provides the official one(s)?
+Any qualified engineer will naturally ask: why use this library if Microsoft provides the official SDK(s)?

-Well, there are several compelling reasons why the author chose to invest time and effort into creating this library:
+Well, there are several compelling reasons why the author chose to invest life time and effort into creating this library:

-- No direct support of .NET Framework 4.6.2, which life-path ends on [12 Jan 2027](https://learn.microsoft.com/lifecycle/products/microsoft-net-framework).
+- No direct support of NET462.
+Life-path of NET462 ends on [12 Jan 2027][NETLifeCycle] and still is widely used for development, for instance for development of plugins for Microsoft [Power Platform](https://www.microsoft.com/power-platform).
-Of cause it is possible to use Microsoft SDKs in applications that targets .NET 4.6.2, but it works via [.net standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0), and this requires adding extra dlls that increase time to start and memory consumption.
+Of cause it is possible to use Microsoft SDKs in applications that targets NET462, but it works via [.net standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0), and this requires adding extra dlls that increase time to start and memory consumption.
+- [Microsoft Application Insights for .NET][AppInsightsDotNetGitHub] has very strange decisions in implementation.
-- Strange decisions in implementation - For instance take a look on the way Entra based authentication is handled.
-The implementation causes an issue, which is described by the author [here](https://github.com/microsoft/ApplicationInsights-dotnet/issues/2945).
+For instance take a look on the way how it handles Entra based authentication.
+The implementation causes an issue, which is described by the author [here][AppInsightsDotNetGitHubAuthIssue].
+- Limited application.
-- Limited application – The way official sdk is implement, does not work for certain scenarios like developing plugins for Power Platform.
+The way official sdk is implement, does not work for certain scenarios like developing plugins for Power Platform.
-- As for Jan 2025 Microsoft recommends stop using its official package and recommending OpenTelemetry Distro with an exporter instead.
+- As for Dec 2024 Microsoft recommends the [Azure Monitor OpenTelemetry Distro](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=aspnetcore#enable-azure-monitor-opentelemetry-for-net-nodejs-python-and-java-applications) for new applications or customers to power [Azure Monitor Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)
 - Neither official Microsoft package nor OpenTelemetry with Exporter are not designed to work as fast as possible and have the smallest memory footprint possible.
-- Heavy footprint – The official SDK is ~360KB, whereas this library is only ~40KB, making it significantly more lightweight.

 Considering these factors, the author built this library from scratch with a focus on performance, low memory usage, and support of .NET versions which still in LTS, making it an ideal choice for scenarios where efficiency is critical.